 Naturally rich in protein, glucosamine and chondroitin as well as low in carbs and cholesterol, they’re a great addition to your pup’s diet for their skin and joint health.

 Chondroitin and glucosamine are a building block of cartilage, stimulate the growth of cartilage and help repair damaged cartilage.

-Just like our bully sticks, the pig ears are fully digestible.
-They’re also a great option for dogs who don’t do well with chicken, beef, lamb and grain
+Just like our bully sticks, the ears are fully digestible.
+They’re also a great option for dogs who don’t do well with chicken, lamb and grains.

 Pig ears are either sold as one whole ear or in halves.